ThomasADuffy/Crypto-Capstone-1/README.md

 In the data I have collected I will be looking for a correlation between social media(focusing on twitter data) mentions/metrics and the price/volume of two cryptocurrencies.
 I will be focusing on Bitcoin and Ethereum as those are the two coins I have collected sufficient data for proper analysis.
-I'm using two Datasets.
+I'm using Three Datasets.
 One data set contained raw json file data for all of the prices of all cryptocurrencies but in order to work with my twitter data set, I will only be using the Ethereum and Bitcion json files for financial data.
 The twitter dataset is actually very clean so minor manipulations were needed to get a dataframe representing truely what I wanted.
-One issue I ran into was the twitter data for Bitcoin from my original data setwas very non consistant and had many inconsistencies by date.
+One issue I ran into was the twitter data for Bitcoin from my original data set had many inconsistencies by date.
 Therefor I had to find another dataset for tweets for bitcoin which I ended up utilzing.
 I will go into this further in the [EDA Section.](#eda-and-cleaning-of-data)
 ![Bitcoin](https://github.com/ThomasADuffy/Crypto-Capstone-1/blob/master/imgs/BTC_Logo.png) <img src="https://github.com/ThomasADuffy/Crypto-Capstone-1/blob/master/imgs/ETH_logo.png" height="256">

 # **Initial Question and Assumptions**
-Before even doing cleaning I started out with some base line questions and assumptions.
+Before doing any cleaning or EDA, I started out with some baseline questions and assumptions.
 One of the biggest assumptions which shaped my EDA was about publicity and marketing.
 I've bet you've heard "All publicity is good publicity, as long as they spell your name right." or "Any publicity is good publicity".
-I belive this is very true in todays age especially due to the exponentially lowering constraints to move informatin around due to technological improvements.
-In the case of a new market like cryptocurrency I beleive this was ever so present so I approached my data with the main question.
+I belive this is very true in todays age especially due to the exponentially lowering constraints to get information due to technological improvements.
+In the case of a new market like cryptocurrency I believe this was ever so present so I approached my data with the main question.

-><span style=font-size:1.1em;>What is the correlation between the count of tweets per day and price of each coin?</span>
+><span style=font-size:1.1em;>Is the correlation between the count of tweets per day and price of each coin?</span>
+> And if there is a correlation, is this a negative or positive correlation?

 # **EDA and Cleaning of Data**
 I utilized two Jupyter notebooks to do my EDA.
-They are labeled respectively in the notebooks folder of my repository(one for the json file and one for the csv files).
 Within these notebooks, I loaded in the data and looked at all the information and started to formulate how to gather the data I wanted from these respective files.
 I realized the best way was to create a class so as I looked into each data set I started to write class's for each respective file type.

 First I dove into the Json files which contained financial data scraped from coinmarketcap.
 These json files contain a single dictionary with four key headers: market_cap_by_available_supply, price_btc, price_usd, and volume_usd.
 Each one of these keys values was a a list of two item lists.
 After some reasearch I found out that the the first item in each of the lists was a unix time stamp with the second item being the actual value of the key.
 Therefor I wrote a class that would parse through each of these keys and populate a pandas dataframe with the unix time stamp (converted to a date time object) as a column and the values as the other columns.